-While the consumer journey is changing significantly, many companies haven’t adapted their own processes to it.
 Many of the apps we see on the market are not very straightforward and take time to learn.
-One thing developers need to keep in mind is that the user isn’t there just to play around on the app, they want to see real benefit from it — and they want to see it fast.
+Designers need to keep in mind that these users aren’t there just to play around on the app, they want to see real benefit from it, and they want to see it fast.

-As Digital Trends reported, more than 80% of apps are only used once before being deleted.* Here are 5 key ways companies can change these odds and increase consumer adoption through better product design.
-While some may seem obvious, many get overlooked in the rush to innovate and each are important to attracting and retaining milliennial users.
+As Digital Trends reported, more than 80% of apps are only used once before being deleted.
+Here are five key ways you can change these odds and increase product adoption through better product design.
+While some of them may seem obvious, others often get overlooked in the rush to innovate.
+Each is important to attracting and retaining today’s users.

 1. Let the user try it with no strings attached